budvinchathura/budvinchathura.github.io/index.md

 A virtual webinar hosted by The IEEE Student Branch of the University of Jaffna, focusing on Algorithms & Data Structures for the IEEEXtreme 15.0 coding competition with the purpose of guiding their students and to get an idea about the tricks and tips, to solve the problems.
 </small>
 <br>
-<a href="https://events.vtools.ieee.org/m/286431"><i class="fa fa-link"></i></a>
+<a href="https://events.vtools.ieee.org/m/286431" target="_blank" rel="noopener noreferrer"><i class="fa fa-link"></i></a>
 &nbsp;
-<a href="https://www.youtube.com/watch?v=qF92u9GoXXQ"><i class="fa fa-video"></i></a>
+<a href="https://www.youtube.com/watch?v=qF92u9GoXXQ" target="_blank" rel="noopener noreferrer"><i class="fa fa-video"></i></a>

 CodeSolveur (2021)
 <br>
 <small>
 Organized by the IEEE Student Branch of General Sir John Kotelawala Defece University in collaboration with the IEEEXtreme Sri Lanka Section to enhance the knowledge of KDU undergraduates on competitive programming.
-During this session mainly the techniques of competitive programming such as divide and conquer, dynamic programmig and greedy approach were discussed.
+During this session mainly the techniques of competitive programming such as divide and conquer, dynamic programming and greedy approach were discussed.
 </small>
 <br>
-<a href="https://events.vtools.ieee.org/m/284283"><i class="fa fa-link"></i></a>
+<a href="https://events.vtools.ieee.org/m/284283" target="_blank" rel="noopener noreferrer"><i class="fa fa-link"></i></a>

 <!-- ### Category Name 1